 Masterspy of Moscow - George Blake (BBC Storyville, 2015)

-He said he was doing God's work on earth, but betrayed his colleagues to the KGB.
-Sentenced to 42 years in jail, George Blake escaped from Wormwood Scrubs five years later and fled to the Soviet Union.
-George Carey's film follows the strange life of this enigmatic traitor, tracking down people who knew him, and ending with an unexpected encounter in the woods outside Moscow.
+George Blake was an up-and-coming British spy when he was captured by the communists during the Korean War.
+By the time he returned to London he had changed sides, and went on to betray most of the MI6 agents and operations in Cold War Berlin.
+Betrayed himself by a defector, he was sentenced to 42 years in jail, but dramatically escaped from Wormwood Scrubs five years later and fled to the Soviet Union.
+George Carey's film follows the strange life of this enigmatic agent, tracking down people who knew him, and ending with an unexpected encounter in the woods outside Moscow.

 1h 30m, in English